Shirajuki/cuddly-journey/README.md

 ## Features (TODOs)

-- Parse SRT-file (either in another language / same language) and extract hardcoded subtitles in given timestamps (Fast)
+- Parse SRT-file (either in another language / same language) and extract hardcoded subtitles in same given timestamps (Fast)
 - Search for and extract the hardcoded subtitles by going through the frames and calculating the timestamps (Slower)
 - Web-based GUI editor for easier configuration and semi-automatic corrections
   - Configure total frames to extract from